WELCOME TO

 hybridizing process, those that show up have often been eye catchers.
 Such is the case with Envious

 Heart.
-We never expected this result when using Midnight Merlot as a
+We never expected this result when using Midnight Merlot as a pod, but looking back at the pollen parent from the

-with Poinsiana Regal, we see where this could occur both with color and
+Tompkins’ lines with Poinsiana Regal, we see where this could occur

-bloom style.
+both with color and bloom style.

 The